slatedocs/slate/source/includes/gcp/_health_checks.md

 `checkIntervalSec`<br/>*int* | How often (in seconds) to send a health check.
 The default value is 5 seconds `creationTimestamp`<br/>*string* | Creation timestamp in RFC3339 text format `description` <br/>*string* | An optional description of this resource.
 Provide this property when you create the resource.
-`healthyThreshold`<br/>*int* | A so-far unhealthy instance will be marked healthy after this many consecutive successes.
+`healthyThreshold`ç | A so-far unhealthy instance will be marked healthy after this many consecutive successes.
 The default value is 2.
+`httpHealthCheck` <br/>*object* | object
+`httpSHealthCheck` <br/>*object* | object
 `id`<br/>*string* | The unique identifier for the resource.
 This identifier is defined by the server.
 `kind`<br/>*string* | Type of the resource.
 `name`<br/>*string* | Name of the resource.
 Provided by the client when the resource is created.
 `selfLink`<br/>*string* | Server-defined URL for this resource.
 `timeoutSec`<br/>*int* | How long (in seconds) to wait before claiming failure.
 The default value is 5 seconds.
 It is invalid for timeoutSec to have greater value than checkIntervalSec.
 `type`<br/>*string* | Specifies the type of the healthCheck, either  HTTP or HTTPS.
 If not specified, the default is Http.
 Exactly one of the protocol-specific health check field must be specified, which must match type field.
 `unhealthyThreshold`<br/>*int* | A so-far healthy instance will be marked unhealthy after this many consecutive failures.
 The default value is 2.
 `portNumber`<br/>*string* | The port number for health check